Parameterized Algorithms for Balanced Cluster Edge Modification Problems: Introduction

-\subparagraph*{Enumerating all representative solutions using the partitions of an integer.} Notice that our \FPT\ algorithms run in single-exponential time, i.e., in time \algobccruntime.
-In light of our kernels, algorithms that run in time $2^{k^{\cO(1)}} + n^{\cO(1)}$ are quite straightforward.
-But improving the exponential factor to $2^{\cO(k)}$ is still non-trivial.
-In particular, as noted above, we cannot enumerate all minimal solutions of size at most $k$ in \FPT\ time, let alone in time \algobccruntime.
+\subparagraph*{Enumerating all representative solutions using integer partitions.} Notice that our \FPT\ algorithms (for the decision variant of the problems) run in single-exponential time, i.e., in time \algobccruntime.
+As noted above (Example~\ref{eg:minimal}), we cannot enumerate all minimal solutions of size at most $k$ in \FPT\ time, let alone in time \algobccruntime.
 But we argue that we can still enumerate all ``representative solutions'' of size at most $k$ in time \algobccruntime.
-To do this, we use our previous observation that we only modify the adjacencies of at most $2k$ vertices if $(G, k, \eta)$ is a yes-instance.
-Using this fact, we associate every solution with a set of integers $\ell_1, \ell_2,\ldots, \ell_t$ and a partition of $\ell_i$ for every $i$; we will have the guarantee that $\ell_1 + \ell_2 + \cdots + \ell_t \leq 2k$.
+To do this, we use the idea in the preceding paragraph that only the sizes of the components are relevant; we also use the fact that we only modify the adjacencies of at most $2k$ vertices if $(G, k, \eta)$ is a yes-instance.
+Use these two observations, we associate every solution with a set of integers $\ell_1, \ell_2,\ldots, \ell_t$ and a partition of $\ell_i$ for every $i$; we will have the guarantee that $\ell_1 + \ell_2 + \cdots + \ell_t \leq 2k$.
+Each $\ell_i$ corresponds to a component of the $\eta$-balanced cluster graph, and a partition of $\ell_i$ corresponds to the sizes of the components of $G$ that were merged together to form a component of size $\ell_i$.
 By enumerating all possible choices for $\ell_1, \ell_2,\ldots, \ell_t$ and their partitions, we can enumerate all representative solutions.
 To bound the running time, we then use a result due to Hardy and Ramanujan~\cite{hardy1918asymptotic} that says that the number of partitions of an integer $\ell$ is $2^{\cO(\sqrt{\ell})}$.

 \subparagraph*{Faster algorithms using fast polynomial multiplication.} To design our algorithms for \bcc\ and \bce\ that run in time \fastbccruntime, we show that solving these problems amounts to solving $2^{o(k)}$ many instances of an assignment problem, where we have to assign balls of different sizes to bins of different capacities subject to a cost constraint.
 And we show that we can encode the solutions for this assignment problem as a polynomial so that solving the problem amounts to computing a polynomial, for which we use the fact that we can multiply two polynomials of degree $d$ in time $\cO(d \log d)$~\cite{DBLP:conf/issac/Moenck76}.